 So how do you actually use a pregnancy pillow?
 “I usually recommend placing a soft pillow under your right hip and buttock to tilt the body to the left a little (approximately 45 degrees from the horizontal),” says Pope.
 Although you can certainly use a regular pillow to position yourself this way, there are a few styles designed specifically for expectant mothers.
 We’ve listed the four main types below, plus tips on how to use them:

 This pregnancy pillow is the size of your body and, as the name implies, is shaped like a U to contour all around you (with you nestled in the center of the U).
 This style of pillow does it all, supporting your head, neck, back, hips, legs and bump.

-Depending on your sleep position, you can use it to prop you up if you’re a back-sleeper or sandwich you front and back once you begin sleeping on your side in the second trimester, with the edge of the pregnancy pillow tucked between your legs.
+Depending on sleep position, you can use it to prop yourself up if you’re a back-sleeper or sandwich your front and back once you begin sleeping on your side in the second trimester, with the edge of the pregnancy pillow tucked between your legs.
 You can slip your arm underneath the pillow and rest your head right on top.
 Keep in mind that this type of pregnancy pillow will take up a good amount of space (hopefully your partner won’t mind welcoming it into your bed!).

 C-shaped pregnancy body pillow

 This is another type of large pregnancy body pillow, but it’s shaped like a C instead of a U. Some C-shaped pregnancy pillows curve around your entire body to support both your back and bump, while others contour your front but not back.
 This pillow is used when sleeping on your side—rest your head at the top, prop up your bump (and possibly back) with the side and tuck the bottom of the C between your legs.